RC1140/next45/README.md

 Each of the structs has their own test file which ensures that there is a clean relationship between the tests and the functions they cover.

+The current tests cover the spec and add a few extra statements to cover basic errors but it doesnt try to cover every possible way the application could be abused.
+With a tigher spec, functionality like the map size and init location could be handleded in a cleaner fashion